 Asbestos was widely used in the mid-1980s in gasket and friction brake products and, despite a large reduction in its use, it was still known to be used in some plant applications until recent years.

-You should talk to the supplier, manufacturer or designer of your plant to find out if it contains asbestos.
+If you have management or control of plant used in your workplace, you should talk to the supplier, manufacturer or designer of your plant to find out if it contains asbestos.
 If possible, get this advice in writing.
 If this isn't possible, you should refer to the design plans and seek advice from an experienced engineer or plant designer.

 It's important to take notes and photos during your inspection because the notes can be used to produce the asbestos register.
 You can find more information about asbestos registers in the Manage Asbestos section